Enable Proxy Authentication

-For each desired policy, open Policy Settings and select the Negotiate option.
+Then click on the Authentication node and select the Negotiate option.
 Do not forget to click Apply Configuration and Restart Service afterwards.

 To verify the authentication works as expected, from the browser machine navigate to some questionable site.
 The blocked page shall indicate the name of the logged-on user.
 Browser shall not show any authentication pop up windows.
 Single-sign-on should be working transparently.

 The traffic monitoring view in the Admin UI shall be showing the actual browsing user name on both cluster nodes.

 In case of any problems with Kerberos authentication it might be a good idea to follow troubleshooting steps indicated on Microsoft docs site.